akhenakh/dico/README.md

 	>>> user.dict_for_public()
 	{'id':'50000685467ffd11d1000001', 'firstname':'Bob'}

-## Features wanted
+## Features

-* can transform id to \_id before serialize (use a transform pattern applicable everywhere ?)
-* required is checked for full object validate, but individual fields can be tested see partial
+* required fields are checked for full object validation, but individual fields can be tested with validate_partial
-* Transform field rename field before exporting, example: remove microseconds before public serialization on a datefield (as JSON cls hooks)
 * To dict for owner (eg user object, the owner can see the fields email)
 * To dict for public (eg user object, public can't see the fields email)
 * To dict for mongo db or sql saving
+* Transform field rename field before exporting, example: remove microseconds before public serialization on a datefield (as JSON cls hooks) or to transform id to \_id before serialize
-* pre save and post save hook
+* pre save filter, pre owner filter, pre public filter
-* Track changed field to use update only changed fields with mongo
+* Track modified fields, for example to use update only changed fields with mongo
-* Can serialize properties
+* Can serialize properties to owner and public dict
 * partial = not all fields, can create an object with only some fields you want to export (to avoid select * )
-* Post save commit() reset modified fields
 * Regexp compiled only one time
+* use \_\_slots\_\_ for memory optimization and to get on AttributeError on typo

 ## Ideas
 * Convert all fields to json acceptable type, (for use with ujson directly), a param in dict\_for\_public(json_convert=True) ?
 * Use it as form validation?
 (I'm not sure I need this: my REST views are not exactly mapped to my objects)
 * Can external user modify this field?
 Eg id
-* use \_\_slots\_\_ as we know the fields ?
 * Returns a representation of this pydictobj class as a JSON schema. (nizox)
+* Post save commit() reset modified fields

 ## TODO
 * Implements json_compliant
-* errors
+* errors explanation
-* hooks
 * the continue in _validate_fields does not show up in coverage
 * documentation for ValidationException on save()